DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/doubleclick.md

 `selector`             | Function &#124; String &#124; Selector &#124; Snapshot &#124; Promise | Identifies the webpage element being double-clicked.
 See [Select Target Elements](#select-target-elements).
 `options`&#160;*(optional)* | Object                                            | A set of options that provide additional parameters for the action.
 See [Options](#options).

-The following example shows how to use the `t.doubleClick` action to invoke a dialog.
+The following example shows how to use the `t.doubleClick` action to invoke a dialog:

 ```js
 import { Selector } from 'testcafe';